OpenCTI-Platform/docs/docs/deployment/authentication.md

 For the SAML strategy to work:

 - The `cert` parameter is mandatory (PEM format) because it is used to validate the SAML response.
-It must include the header, footer and newline (\n) characters.
+Depending on certificate format it may include the header, footer and newline (\n) characters.
 - The `private_key` (PEM format) is optional and is only required if you want to sign the SAML client request.

 !!! note "Certificates"